Alaska Cruise From Seattle: Should I Embark In The PNW?

 Pike Place Market

 No visit to the Pacific Northwest is complete without exploring Pike Place Market.
-Located near the waterfront, it’s a bustling market with a variety of restaurants and shops on different levels, selling everything from fresh seafood and beautiful blooms to handmade crafts.
+It’s a bustling market near the waterfront with various restaurants and shops on different levels, selling everything from fresh seafood and beautiful blooms to handmade crafts.

 Space Needle